Margaret Dalziel: Biography

 Dalziel was born in Rangiora in 1916; her parents were Robert and Eva Dalziel.
 She received her education at Rangiora District School and Rangiora High School.
 She then completed a master of arts degree at Canterbury University College in 1937 and a doctoral degree at the University of Oxford in 1953.

+Dalziel was a frequent correspondent with Karl Popper and his wife Hennie from their time together at the University of Canterbury, and was thanked in the acknowledgments of his seminal work The Open Society and Its Enemies for assisting in the preparation of drafts and the final manuscript.

-She joined the Department of English at the University of Otago the same year, and remained with the department until her retirement in 1981.
+She joined the Department of English at the University of Otago in 1953, and remained with the department until her retirement in 1981.
 On her promotion to professor in 1966 she became the first female professor in the department.
 In 1971 she was elected Dean of the Faculty of Arts; she was Pro-Vice Chancellor from 1975 to 1977; and Head of Department of English from 1978 to 1980.

 During her tenure, Dalziel taught and mentored Bill Manhire, who went on to become a notable New Zealand poet.

 Dalziel died in Dunedin on 5 May 2003.
 Her family remembers her as an indomitable champion of women's rights in academia and a trailblazer for academic leadership.